baoxingsong/GWAS/README.md

 # GWAS
-The scripts I used for GWASA analysis.
+The scripts I used for GWAS analysis.

 ## Citation: